ChainSafe/forest-explorer/docs/api-documentation.md

 - Each address is subject to rate limiting to prevent abuse.
 - This API only distributes Calibnet `tFIL` and `tUSDFC` tokens.
+- For native token claims, the API returns the Ethereum transaction hash if resolvable via `Filecoin.EthGetTransactionHashByCid`; otherwise, it returns the CID.

 ---